9 min

 3. Working with healthcare providers if you have medical conditions

-5. Being patient with the adaptation process
+5. Being patient with the adaptation process before deciding it doesn’t work

-Don’t let myths and misinformation prevent you from exploring whether keto might benefit your health.
-Make decisions based on science, personal experience, and professional guidance - not internet fear-mongering or marketing hype.
+Make decisions based on science, your personal experience, and professional guidance - not random internet strangers with something to sell.

 Want to learn more about the science behind keto?
 Download our Evidence-Based Keto Resource Guide with links to key research studies and reliable information sources.